Spencerx/datapackager/README.md

 5. Update this README file.
 The commands to download and install the package in install instructions above need to be updated with the new package name.

+Once you've followed the above process once, you can re-use the same virtual machine to rebuild the package (using the latest code from each git repo) by just doing:

+    vagrant provision